YueminGong/ResUnet_liver_tumor_segmentation/README.md

 # Unet_liver_segmentation

-Optimized liver and liver tumor segmentation Unet algorithm with 95% accuracy for liver segmentation and 55% accuracy for tumor segmentation
+Optimized liver and liver tumor segmentation resunet algorithm with 95% accuracy for liver segmentation and 55% accuracy for tumor segmentation

 Environment Requirements refer to the requirements.txt